 After numerous weeks of Heim and Eckes dominating, the series headed to the famed North Wilkesboro Speedway for the second consecutive season.
 The race was halted by rain early but ended up being one of the most competitive races of the season, with Heim being victorious, holding off Grant Enfinger, Layne Riggs, and Butterbean Queen over the course of a late 30-lap run to the finish.

 The summer stretch saw further domination from Eckes, Majeski, and Heim, as the trio combined to win 13 of the 23 races run this season.
 A storyline for many of these races, however, was how uncharacteristically clean they were.
-Many had only a handful of cautions, and not many trucks failed to finish, which is rare for the excruciatingly aggressive truck series.
+Many had only a handful of cautions, and not many trucks failed to finish, which is rare for the usually-excruciatingly aggressive truck series.

 With the shorter schedule, the series starts its playoff schedule early, right before the Olympic break.
 However, coming out of that break, a new driver entered the fray, Riggs.
 The series Rookie of the Year won two straight races at The Milwaukee Mile and Bristol Motor Speedway, and finished inside of the top 10 in seven of the last nine races.
 The following week, Heim returned to victory lane at Kansas, passing Majeski on the last lap on a fuel strategy gone wrong, and holding off Riggs in the process.
 Again, a major theme of these races was just how cleanly they were run, with very few cautions, and many trucks still running at the end of each event.

 The series then headed to Talladega, where a more traditional outlook on the Truck Series returned.
-It also marked the re-emergence of Grant Enfinger, who had two consecutive races and broke out as a late-season favorite for the title.
-Enfinger found victory lane first at Talladega, giving his team CR7 Motorsports their first win as an organization, as the field split Lawless Alan and wrecked behind him, including a fiery result for Ryan Reed and Stewart Friesen.
+It also marked the re-emergence of Enfinger, who had two consecutive races and broke out as a late-season favorite for the title.
+Enfinger found victory lane first at Talladega, giving his team CR7 Motorsports their first win as an organization, as the field split Lawless Alan and wrecked behind him, including a fiery result for both Ryan Reed and Stewart Friesen.
 Enfinger broke through the next week as well, using a perfect pit strategy at Homestead called by crew chief Jeff Stankiewicz to win, holding off Majeski.
 Also of note in this race, Conner Jones was suspended for intentionally wrecking Matt Mills, who spent two nights in the hospital due to smoke inhalation after his No. 42 truck ignited as a result of the crash.
 Jones would not learn from this, as he ran into teammate Jake Garcia on pit road after the race due to another crash at Phoenix, the race after his suspension ended.

 At the second to last race of the season at Martinsville, tempers flared, really for the first time all season.
 Dean Thompson drove through TriCon Garage teammate Tanner Gray, wrecking both of them, as well as Brett Moffitt.
 A post-race altercation ensued between Gray and Thompson, likely resulting in some personnel change in the team for 2025.
 The other Gray brother, Taylor, confronted race winner Eckes in victory lane later in the event as well.
 Gray needed to win to advance to the championship race and had all of the means in the world to do so with fresher tires on a late restart.
 However, Eckes drove through him, moving him up the track, and allowing reigning champion Ben Rhodes to take the lead.
 Eckes would drive through him as well, winning a race he really didn’t need to win in an overly aggressive fashion.
-Majeski would win at Phoenix the following week in largely uninteresting fashion, with no dramatics occurring during the race other than a large crash on the backstretch halfway through the event, taking out multiple drivers, including Frankie Muniz, who started his 2025 full-time journey one race early.
+Majeski would win at Phoenix the following week in largely uninteresting fashion, with no dramatics occurring during the race other than a large crash on the backstretch halfway through the event, taking out multiple drivers, including former Malcolm in the Middle actor Frankie Muniz, who started his 2025 full-time journey one race early.

 Connor Mosack and Tanner Gray combined for a very racey end to the first race at Kansas in May, with Mosack getting around a dominant Gray on a late restart following a wreck involving Ryan Roulette.
 Gray would get his revenge the following race at Charlotte, however, winning dominantly.
 Following this race, though, Sawalich and Zilisch would combine to win each of the next nine races.
 The two had a run-in at Iowa Speedway while racing for the win, with Sawalich being very vocal about how Zilisch raced him.